kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 }
 ```

-We added it to the `devDependicies` since this is just a convenient way to run the server to make development easier and isn't required to have a working application.
+We added it to the `devDependencies` since this is just a convenient way to run the server to make development easier and isn't required to have a working application.

 To use `nodemon` to run the server, first you want to add a `"start"` script to the `package.json` in the `"scripts"` object: